- promoting the study of biosocial sciences -

 The Prize Lecture is awarded annually in Geoffrey Harrison’s honour to persons who have made a substantial and sustained contribution to the study of the human biology of living populations and especially biosocial sciences.

-Call for nominations for the 2018 Geoffrey Harrison Prize Lecture
+The 2022 Geoffrey Harrison Prize Lecture